How To Remove Anti Skid Tape

 How do you remove anti-skid tape?
 We explain how to remove anti-skid tape in this post.

-Once removed, you can apply material straight onto the surface, you would not need to re-prime but would need to edge fix again if this is required.
-Once the non-skid tape has been successfully removed there should not be much adhesive residue left behind, if however, you want to remove any remnants we recommend the use of white spirit or a harsher solvent such as MEK or toluene.
+Once removed, you can apply material straight onto the surface.
+You would not need to re-prime but may need to edge fix again if this is required.
+Once the non-skid tape has been successfully removed, there should not be much adhesive residue left behind.
+However, if you want to remove any remnants, we recommend the use of white spirit or a harsher solvent such as MEK or toluene.
 Please test the surface prior to using these; they can sometimes react with delicate substrates.

 Why Should You Use Alcohol-Based Cleaner When Applying Tape?

 If an industrial alcohol cleaner is used then the highest percentage of alcohol will provide the most effective removal of adhesive.
 Be aware: as of 29/06/2019, the EU regulation 528/2012 restricted the sale of high percentage of industrial alcohol.
 However, high-level alcohol can still be purchased and used for adhesive removal applications as it is exempt due to its use as a cleaning agent.
 As mentioned, a higher percentage of alcohol does result in more adhesive strands being removed sooner.

 Do you remove tape when wet or dry?

 Dry tape is easier to remove as the tape has better construction and is more likely to remain in one piece, whereas wet tape can obstruct the removal process and its rigidity.